Path-Check/paper-cred/SPECIFICATION.md

 ## Payload Percent Encoding

-Percent encoding of the payload is used to address QR code character set limitations, while supporting the URI spec.
+Percent encoding of the upcased payload is used to address QR code character set limitations, while supporting the URI spec.

 ## Base32URL Encoding